stealthstar/AI-Book-Reader-with-ChatGPT/README.md

 ### 🔥 Hot News Today

-Every day myGPTReader sends out the latest hot news and automatically generates a summary, so you can quickly learn what's hot today.
+Every day AI Book Reader with ChatGPT sends out the latest hot news and automatically generates a summary, so you can quickly learn what's hot today.

 ## How to Install <a name = "how_to_install"></a>

-How to deploy myGPTReader on your own server.
+How to deploy AI Book Reader with ChatGPT on your own server.
 (WIP)